-SuspendVM\Task - Suspends the virtual machine.
+SuspendVM_Task - Suspends the virtual machine.
 You can later power on the suspended virtual machine to the same state.

 Virtual machines are often configured to start up the guest operating system when they are started, and try to shut down the guest operating system when being shut down.
-However, starting and stopping a virtual machine differs from starting and stopping the guest operating system (see "Customizing the Guest Operating System" on page 135).
+However, starting and stopping a virtual machine differs from starting and stopping the guest operating system (see Customizing the Guest Operating System).

-IMPORTANT Power operations might affect other virtual machines that are participating in a DRS cluster or VMware HA.
-See Chapter 14, "Resource Management Objects," on page 173 for information about DRS clusters and VMware HA.
+Important Power operations might affect other virtual machines that are participating in a DRS cluster or VMware HA.
+See #unique_230 for information about DRS clusters and VMware HA.

-You can use the Datacenter.PowerOnMultiVM\Task to power on multiple virtual machines in a datacenter.
+You can use the Datacenter.PowerOnMultiVM_Task to power on multiple virtual machines in a datacenter.
 Pass an array of VirtualMachine managed object references and an array of option values to the method.
 If any of the virtual machines in the list is manually managed by VMware DRS, the system generates a DRS recommendation that the user needs to apply manually.
 Standalone or DRS disabled virtual machines are powered on for the current host.
 Virtual machines managed by DRS, to be placed by DRS, are powered on for the recommended host.